aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 > **This step requires bypassing `temporal-sql-tool` entirely for the visibility database.** Migration `v1.2` (`advanced_visibility.sql`) introduces four CockroachDB incompatibilities that cause the tool to hard-fail.
 Applying a hand-crafted schema directly with `psql` is the correct path.

+`btree_gin` is still one of the incompatibilities: CockroachDB genuinely does not support that extension.
+The original documentation, however, pointed to migration `v1.1` as the source, and treated `btree_gin` as the sole problem.
+Both are wrong.
+The extension call lives inside a `DO LANGUAGE 'plpgsql'` anonymous code block in `v1.2`.
+CockroachDB rejects the `DO` block itself before it even reaches the extension check, so the first error is not "extension not found" but "anonymous code blocks not supported".
+Two further incompatibilities wait in the same file after that.

 The four incompatibilities, all in `schema/postgresql/v12/visibility/versioned/v1.2/advanced_visibility.sql`:

 | Incompatibility | Root cause | Fix |